PotCoin Hits Market Cap of $266,122.06 (POT)

 In 2021, Potcoin migrated to Polygon.”

-It is usually not possible to buy alternative cryptocurrencies such as PotCoin directly using U.S. dollars.
-Investors seeking to trade PotCoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+It is usually not presently possible to buy alternative cryptocurrencies such as PotCoin directly using U.S. dollars.
+Investors seeking to acquire PotCoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy PotCoin using one of the exchanges listed above.

 Receive News & Updates for PotCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PotCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.